Follow the step by step process or choose what situation that best describes you:

 As registered in-house counsel, you may provide legal services to your business entity client or its organizational affiliates, only on matters directly related to their work for the entity.
 You may not appear before a Tennessee court, provide legal services in any other capacity, or hold yourself out to be licensed to practice law in Tennessee.
 You may, however, provide pro bono legal services through an established non-profit or pro bono legal services program.

 Congratulations – you have finally achieved your goal of becoming a licensed Tennessee lawyer and member of the state’s bar!
-You are automatically a member of the Tennessee Bar Association’s Young Lawyers Division (YLD), made up of lawyers under age 36 or with five or less years of experience.
-This group, and the Bar Association as a whole, can assist you in getting started out with your own solo legal practice, finding work with an existing practice, or finding legal jobs in business or organizations.
+You are automatically a member of the Tennessee Bar Association’s Young Lawyers Division (YLD), made up of lawyers under age 36 or with five or fewer years of experience.
+This group, and the Bar Association as a whole, can assist you in getting started out with your own solo legal practice, finding work with existing practice, or finding legal jobs in business or organizations.

 There are numerous Fortune 500 companies making their homes in Tennessee, and they often need legal help.
 Some of these include FedEx in Memphis, International Paper in Memphis, HCA Holdings in Nashville, Eastman Chemical in Kingsport, Community Health Systems in Franklin, and Dollar General in Goodlettsville.